What Does a U.S. Marshal Do?

 U.S. marshals occupy a uniquely central position in the federal justice system.
-Presidentially appointed U.S. marshals direct the activities of 94 districts—one for each federal judicial district.
-More than 3,500 deputy marshals and criminal investigators form the backbone of the agency.
+Presidentially appointed marshals direct the activities of 94 districts—one for each federal judicial district.
+More than 3,500 deputy marshals and criminal investigators form the backbone of the United States Marshals Service (USMS).

-The United States Marshals Service is the federal government's lead agency for conducting investigations involving escaped federal prisoners; probation, parole and bond default violators; and fugitives based on warrants generated during drug investigations.
-U.S. marshals have the authority to carry firearms and make an arrest on all federal warrants.
+The USMS is the federal government's lead agency for conducting investigations involving escaped federal prisoners, probation, parole and bond default violators, and fugitives based on warrants generated during investigations.
+U.S. marshals have the authority to carry firearms and make arrests on all federal warrants.